Buffalo thorn tree – an icon in Southern Africa

 Young leaves are soft and have low tannin content.
 They can be eaten raw and taste well.
 If cooked, bush spinach can be used as a side dish for protein- or starch-based food.
 It is always a positive surprise; how such soft and well-tasting leaves can survive in such a harsh environment.
 But they don’t need chemicals for protection – they got their nasty thorns for defense.

+Fruits are leathery-skinned with only a small layer of pulp, which is quite dry and tastes slightly sweetish.
+Ovambo people are drying the fruits and grinding off the dry pulp thereafter, using it as an addition to maize meal.
 The reddish skin and pulp are more of a teaser to attract animals to eat the fruit for the dispersal of the seeds because the plant puts its main energy into the kernels of these seeds.
 These energy-rich kernels are protected by a hard shell, which has to be cracked open to extract them.

+According to the information provided here, the protein content is about 19%, carbohydrate content abt.
+18% and the energy of the kernel within the seed is about.
+2008 kcal/100 g of kernels.
 The caloric value of Z. mucronata seed was 2008.58 kcal.
-This value is high and as such could be recommended as a dietary supplement for people who require a lot of energy, for example, the athletes.
+This value is high and as such could be recommended as a dietary supplement for people who require a lot of energy, for example, athletes.

 Quote from Yerima, B. I. and Markus M.